OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 The **Hosts** element contains one or more **Host** elements.
 A **Host** element specifies a particular Office host.
 The **Host** element contains child elements that specify the add-in commands to display after your add-in is installed in that Office host.
 To show the same add-in commands in two or more different Office hosts, you must duplicate the child elements in each **Host**.

-The **DesktopFormFactor** element specifies the settings for an add-in that runs in Office on Windows desktop, and Office Online (in browser).
+The **DesktopFormFactor** element specifies the settings for an add-in that runs in Office on Windows desktop, and Office in browser.

 The following is an example of **Hosts**, **Host**, and **DesktopFormFactor** elements.